SansGuidon/bookmarks/README.md

 * [guipdutra/awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - curated list of likeable podcasts
 * [Stack Overflow Blog](https://stackoverflow.blog/podcasts/) - listen in on what’s new with the world’s largest developer community.
 * [RTBF - La Première](https://www.rtbf.be/lapremiere/podcast) - [FR] Podcasts de la Première
+* [You Are Not So Smart](https://youarenotsosmart.com/podcast/) - explore the ways you and everyone else tends to develop an undeserved confidence in human perception, motivation, and behavior. you’ll rediscover a humility and reconnect with the stumbling, fumbling community of man trying to make sense of things the best we can.

 # Psychology
 * [16Personalities](https://www.16personalities.com/articles/music-preferences-by-personality-type) - Music Preferences by Personality Type